INTEGRATION

 Below is a sample request that the target URL must process:

-The delivery is considered successful if an HTTP response with status code in the 2xx range is received.
+The delivery is successful if an HTTP response with a status code in the 2xx range is received.

 Retries

-Any returned HTTP status code outside of the 2xx success range (so 4xx and 5xx), connection timeout (30 seconds) or connection failure are considered a delivery failure.
-When a delivery fails the event notification will be rescheduled for delivery.
+Any returned HTTP status code outside the 2xx success range (4xx and 5xx), connection timeout (30 seconds), or connection failure is considered a delivery failure.
+When a delivery fails, the event notification will be rescheduled for delivery.
 Rescheduling uses an incremental backoff algorithm to determine the next delivery time.
 The first delay is 60 seconds.
-The following retries are double that of the preceding with a maximum of 12 hours.
-Notifications will be attempted to be delivered a total of 36 times over a period of roughly 320 hours.
-When the message cannot be delivered successfully within this timeframe it will be discarded.
+The following retries are double that of the preceding, with a maximum of 12 hours.
+Notifications will be attempted to be delivered a total of 36 times over roughly 320 hours.
+When the message cannot be delivered successfully within this timeframe, it will be discarded.

 At Least Once